LingUaan/LingSieve/README.md

 Binary
 ======
 The available binaries have been compiled for 64bit Windows and NVIDIA GPUs with compute capabilities 3.7 and higher.
+It has been compiled with Microsoft Visual Studio Community 2017 and NVIDIA CUDA Toolkit V9.0.

 Usage